17th week of pregnancy

 ‘Mock?’ came her faint voice.

 Sheathing his sword, he sped through the trees.
 A short sprint later and he found her.
-A small dark figure amid the trees except for a glint of light against the top of her golden head.
+A small dark figure, sunlight glinting against the top of her golden head.
 ‘Biala.’
 Her eyes, her smile.
 It was as though he hadn’t seen her for days.
 His first thought was to sweep her into his embrace and squeeze her until she squirmed.
 His second thought was her arm.
-He slowed, then stopped, raking his eyes over her.
+He slowed, then stopped.
 The splint was gone.

 ‘Is it …?’ he began.